Using weak values to experimentally determine "negative probabilities" in a two-photon state with Bell correlations: Applying weak measurement formalism to the CHSH observables

-We gain new insights into quantum correlations and the foundations of quantum mechanics by applying weak measurements to the well-known Clauser--Horne--Shimony--Holt (CHSH) version~\cite{CHSH69} of Bell inequality.
-The CHSH inequality can be written as a bound on the expectation value of the CHSH parameter, which is a function of measurement result correlations between two systems.
-The CHSH parameter depends on the outcomes of \emph{two} measurements on each of the systems:
+To investigate quantum correlations through weak measurements we study a version of Bell's inequality often used for experimental demonstrations, that due to Clauser, Horne, Shimony, and Holt (CHSH)~\cite{CHSH69}.
+The CHSH inequality can be written as a bound on the expectation value of the CHSH parameter, which is the following correlation between measurement results on a pair of observables on each of two systems:

-where $X, Z \in \{\pm1\}$ are the results of a pair of measurements on a system $A$ (Alice's system), and $P, Q \in \{\pm1\}$ similarly for a system $B$ (Bob's system).
-Assuming locality, we can evaluate the expectation of this by summing over the 16 possible combinations of measurement outcomes,
+Here $X, Z \in \{\pm1\}$ are random variables representing the results of a pair of measurements on Alice's system $A$, and $P, Q \in \{\pm1\}$ similarly for Bob's system $B$.
+In any individual experimental run, $S_\text{CHSH}$ may then take one of two values: $+2$ or $-2$.
+Assuming locality and realism, we can evaluate the expectation of this by summing over the 16 possible combinations of measurement outcomes, denoted by the corresponding lower-case letters: